w3c/wai-curricula/content/content-author/structure.md

 Suggested resources to support your teaching:

-* [Writing for Web Accessibility](https://www.w3.org/WAI/tips/writing/) -- Introduces some basic considerations to help you get started writing web content that is more accessible to people with disabilities.
+* [Writing for Web Accessibility](https://www.w3.org/WAI/tips/writing/) &mdash; Introduces some basic considerations to help you get started writing web content that is more accessible to people with disabilities.
 * [[How People with Disabilities Use the Web]](/people-use-web/) &mdash; Describes some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Clear Layout and Design (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/layout/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [Understandable Content (Web Accessibility Perspective)](/perspective-videos/understandable/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.